Souravgoswami/string_dot_gradient/README.md

 [ Story from: https://moralstories.top/read/the-cows-and-the-tiger ]

 ## Excluding Spaces and tabs
-A string can contain spaces or tabs, to exclude them, use the exclude_spaces optionl.
+A string can contain spaces or tabs, to exclude them, use the exclude_spaces optional.
 Set it to true or false.
 A truthy or falsey value will also work, but it's not recommended.

 + if exclude_spaces is set to true, it will not waste colours on spaces and tabs